MrDerrick-007/Quadruped_Robot_CPSP_Project/README.md

 - [x] Isaac Gym
     - [x] Install
     - [x] Try the first examples
+- [x] Analyze Isaac's docs and test the Anymal example
+- [x] Create a new environment for the robot
 - [x] Import the fixed URDF in the Isaac environment
-- [x] Analyze and test of the Anymal example
-- [x] Create a new environment for the robot
 - [x] Training
     - [x] with Anymal's rewards
     - [x] with custom rewards